When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 When packing for a trip in the mountains it is important to have appropriate equipment and clothing.
 This kit list features items we believe are necessary for the weather you will encounter and accommodation you will be staying in.

 When you leave Oslo you will take everything you need for the trip in your rucksack.
-Allow sufficient time between your arrival in Oslo and your connecting travel to ensure you have your rucksack packed and ready for the week.
+Allow sufficient time between your arrival in Oslo and connecting travel to ensure you have your rucksack packed and ready for the week.

 Personal First Aid

 **Supplementary snacks if you follow a gluten free or coeliac diet**